Nominations for the 2019 Distinguished Professor round will be open from 1 July till 1 August 2019.

-To be eligible for consideration, an applicant must hold the title ‘Professor’ at Macquarie University.
+To be eligible for consideration, a nominee must hold the title ‘Professor’ at Macquarie University.
 The expectation is that the person would be in the top 1% of their field and continuing to demonstrate excellence.
 The title is awarded based on merit as assessed against the selection criteria.

-Each year, there is a call for nominations for the award of Macquarie University Distinguished Professor from the Executive Deans and Deans.
+Every two years there is a call for nominations for the award of Macquarie University Distinguished Professor from the Executive Deans and Deans.
 Nominations for the 2019 Distinguished Professor round can be submitted to HR from 1 July - 1 August 2019.

 To submit a nomination use the Distinguished Professor nomination form.
 The nomination should include:

 - a case addressing how the applicant meets the selection criteria (as per the nomination form)

 - a summary of the case for nomination in the form of a public citation (as per the nomination form), and

 - a full curriculum vitae